sanjar91/Fantastic-Four/Code Analysis.md

 **Findings of Security Related issues**

 * CWE-126 (Buffer Over-read): 205
-  * 205 “strlen()” function calls do not handle strings that are not, “\0”, null terminated.
+  * 205 *“strlen()”* function calls do not handle strings that are not, *“\0”*, null terminated.
 Possible over-read may occur if the pointer or its index is incremented beyond the bounds of the provided buffer
 * CWE-120 (Buffer overflow): 8
-  * 8 “strncopy()” function calls do no verify that the size of input buffer is less that the size of output buffer before copying input buffer to output buffer causing a potential buffer overflow
+  * 8 *“strncopy()”* function calls do no verify that the size of input buffer is less that the size of output buffer before copying input buffer to output buffer causing a potential buffer overflow
 * CWE-20 (Improper input validation): 3
   * Input validation that can affect the control flow or data flow of Mosquitto.
 There are three recursive/loops that are provided with invalidated inputs and the buffer boundaries are not taken into consideration in the following files:
     - lib/loop.c: line 159
     - lib/net_mosq.c: line 694
     - test/qos.c: line 102
 * Input Validation: 5
-  * 5 “subprocess()”calls in the following python files do not validate external input.
-However, python possesses many mechanisms to invoke an external executable and use of a command shell is not vulnerable to shell injection attacks, but care should still be taken to ensure validity of input:
+  * 5 *“subprocess()”* calls in the following python files do not validate external input.
+However, python possesses many mechanisms to invoke an external executable and use of a command shell is not vulnerable to shell injection attacks, but this should still be taken care of to ensure validity of input:
     - test/broker/ptest.py: lines 114, 125, 137
     - test/mosq_test.py: lines 32, 55
+    - Although, it is important to mention that the above python files are test files and not the actual broker
 * Importing sub processes: 3
   * Low level risk, but checks must be put in place to consider possible security implications associated with sub-process modules in the following python files:
     - test/broker/03-publish-qos-queued-bytes.py: line 7
     - test/broker/ptest.py: line 3
     - test/mosq_test.py: line 4
-* Using the “random()” function: 2
+* Using the *“random()”* function: 2
   * The use of standard pseudo-random generators is not suitable for security/cryptographic purposes.
 Check the following file:
     - test/broker/03-publish-qos1-queued-bytes.py: lines: 129, 144
 * CWE-732 (Incorrect Permission Assignment for Critical Resource): 2